deusExMac/WebScraper/README.md

 ## Example .exr file

-.exr files, when applied to content (web-page) downloaded from the WWW, attempt to express the following conditions and actions:
+In general, .exr files, when applied to content (web-page) downloaded from the WWW, attempt to extract the data according to the following description:

-*"For each rule inside the .exr file, do the following: If the web-page URL matches the conditions, check if the web-page's content matches zero or more preconditions.
+*"For each rule inside the .exr file, do the following: If the web-page URL matches a condition, check if the web-page's content matches zero or more preconditions.
 If all these conditions hold, extract the data from the web-page specified by a CSS selector.
-Check if the extracted data meets a contition.
-If so, return it as the scraped value.
-If not, return empty extracted data."*
+Check if the extracted data meets preconditions.
+If so, return it as the extracted/scraped data.
+If not, return empty extracted/scraped data."*

+The above description sumplifies the process but attempts to give the general idea.
+The overall idea is that each individual rule inside a library and applied to a web page is responsible of extracting only one particular kind of data found on the web page which it returns in the form of key:value.
+.exr files when applied to a URL and may return: 1) a single record containing the extracted data as values of keys for a given web page or 2) a list of records containing the extracted data as values of keys for a single page.

 TODO: library extraction files have been  updated with new properties.
 Make changes here!
 Below is an example of a .exr file that is used to extract data related to football teams from wikipedia pages.
 It contains 4 rules that will be applied to all wikipedia pages downloaded.